 Support comprises help to users, configuration changes, and monitoring of the operation.
-In this chapter, "supplier" means the supplier's IT and support organization.
-A "supporter" means a qualified person from the supplier.
+In this chapter, "supplier" means the supplier's operational organization.
+A "supporter" means a qualified supplier employee.
+The support covers all hardware and software delivered under this contract.

 Super users are the ordinary user's first point of contact.
 The supplier only has to help when the super users cannot remedy the problem.
-The supplier may interact with the super user or directly with the user.